Port of Klaipėda: Current operations

-In 1991, after Lithuanian independence was declared, the Klaipėda State Seaport Authority was founded.
+Klaipėda State Seaport Authority (Klaipėdos valstybinio jūrų uosto direkcija) was established in 1991, soon after the restoration of Lithuania's independence.
 It administers the port and supports its integration into the larger scheme of Lithuanian transport.
 The Port Authority is responsible for the maintenance, reconstruction and modernisation of the port infrastructure, while loading and unloading operations are managed by separate independent terminals.
 The port's land and infrastructure belong to the state, but some privatisization is underway.

 The Port of Klaipėda is the most northerly ice-free port in the Eastern part of the Baltic Sea.
-The port can accommodate ships of up to 250 meters in length with draughts of up to 13.5 meters.
+The port can accommodate ships of up to 400 meters in length with draughts of up to 14.3 meters.
 The port is served by two railway stations and a highways which together link Klaipėda to Kaunas, Vilnius and cities in the nearby countries, such as Minsk, Kyiv and Moscow.

 In 1997, 16.13 million tons of cargo were handled at the port, increasing to over 31 million tons in 2010.
 About 321,000 international passengers transhipped the port of Klaipėda in 2010, on ferries servicing Kiel and Mukran in Germany, Åhus in Sweden, and Copenhagen and Fredericia in Denmark.

 In 2015, the Port Authority hired Austrian company Strabag for dredging the shipping channel to the depth of 15 metres.

+In 2023, the shipping channel was deepened to 15.5 metres.

+In August 2023, it was announced that ~115 million euros will be invested in the infrastructure of offshore wind power plants in the port of Klaipėda.

+2023, like 2022, was a successful year for the port in terms of container handling.
+Annual load exceeded 1 million teu.

 Some of the major companies or objects operating in the port: